What is a Computer Network?

 In the end, Network Support is all about serving people.
 The real goal of the Information Technology Professional is to serve people.
 Our responsibility is to help them master the technical equipment they own.
 At River Run, we understand that being a good technical support specialist means first and foremost liking people!
 We want to serve them.
 We believe that everyone is intelligent - We are all good at something – we just have different areas of expertise!
 We all need each other, and we have to treat each other respectfully.
 If we follow these simple guidelines, computer support specialists will deal with our “end users” in the right way.

 High Quality Network Support

 The best way for an Information Technology Specialist to provide support is at the individual level.
-At RR, our job is to get an accurate description of the problem, listen attentively to the person, take what they are saying seriously and have them describe it as carefully as possible, and then observe what is going on.
+At River Run, our job is to get an accurate description of the problem, listen attentively to the person, take what they are saying seriously and have them describe it as carefully as possible, and then observe what is going on.
 Sometimes people will omit important details – perhaps they might be embarrassed, or because they don’t recognize that it is important, or even because they didn’t notice it.
 We have to pay attention to everything in our surroundings, not just what is on the screen in front of us.
 We observe the problem, gather all the details, and then research the problem and solution.
 And yes - the internet is one of our greatest tools for diagnosis!